-We are a clinical-stage biotechnology company pioneering the development of IgM antibodies for the treatment of cancer, autoimmune and inflammatory diseases, and infectious diseases.
+We are a clinical-stage biotechnology company pioneering the development of IgM antibodies for the treatment of cancer and autoimmune and inflammatory diseases.
 IgM antibodies have inherent properties that we believe may enable them to bind more strongly to targets on the surface of cells than comparable IgG antibodies.
-We have created a proprietary IgM antibody technology platform that we believe is particularly well suited for developing receptor cross-linking agonists, T cell engagers, targeted cytokines, and target neutralizers.
-Our product candidates currently in or about to enter clinical testing include:
+We have created a proprietary IgM antibody technology platform that we believe is particularly well suited for developing receptor cross-linking agonists and T cell engagers.
+Our product candidates currently in or planned to enter clinical testing include:

-- IGM-8444: An IgM antibody targeting Death Receptor 5 (DR5) proteins, currently being evaluated in multiple Phase 1 combination studies in subjects with relapsed and/or refractory solid and hematologic cancers and in a randomized combination trial for the treatment of colorectal cancer. - Imvotamab: A bispecific T cell engaging IgM antibody targeting CD20 and CD3 proteins, planned for evaluation in autoimmune diseases, including systemic lupus erythematosus (SLE) and rheumatoid arthritis.
-We are also evaluating potential combination studies of imvotamab for the treatment of relapsed/refractory B cell non-Hodgkin's lymphoma (NHL) patients and plan to conclude development of imvotamab as a monotherapy for NHL. - IGM-7354: An IgM antibody targeting the delivery of interleukin-15 (IL-15) to the area of PD-L1 expressing cells, currently being evaluated in a Phase 1 clinical trial for the treatment of patients with relapsed and/or refractory solid tumor cancers. - IGM-2644: A bispecific T cell engaging IgM antibody targeting CD38 and CD3 proteins, currently planned for evaluation in a clinical trial for the treatment of patients with multiple myeloma and potentially autoimmune diseases.
+- Aplitabart: An IgM antibody targeting Death Receptor 5 (DR5) proteins, currently being evaluated in multiple Phase 1 combination trials, including randomized and single-arm combination trials for the treatment of colorectal cancer. - Invotamab: A bispecific T cell engaging IgM antibody targeting CD20 and CD3 proteins, currently being evaluated in two Phase 1 clinical trials in autoimmune diseases, one for severe systemic lupus erythematosus (SLE) and one for severe rheumatoid arthritis (RA) and planned to be evaluated in a Phase 1 trial for myositis. - IGM-2644: A bispecific T cell engaging IgM antibody targeting CD38 and CD3 proteins, currently planned for evaluation in a Phase 1 clinical trial in autoimmune disease.